-Changing habits is central to self improvement and personal growth of any kind.
-To grow and evolve - to proactively exchange the old for the new - will inevitably require changing some of our habits.
-On the road that stretches between what we aim for, and what we are leaving behind, that is where we make our way.
+Changing habits of the mind is central to inspired life change, personal growth and self-development.
+To grow and evolve - to proactively step into the changes you want - will inevitably require habit change.
+On the road stretching between what you aim for, and what you choose to leave behind - you make your way.

 “A habit is something you can do without thinking – which is why most of us have so many of them.”

 ~Frank A. Clark